coaxial/travel/content/albania/index.md

 - src: A_IMG_4321.JPEG
   title: |
     Tirana: Downtown One Tower.
-An interesting feature of this tower is its uneven facade, which creates a map of Albania, with each part representing a town or city (visible only partially on the picture).
+An interesting feature of this tower is its uneven facade, creating a map of Albania, with each part representing a town or city (visible only partially in the picture).

 - src: A_IMG_4329.JPEG
   title: |